ebelious/Self-Hosted/SOC-Stack.md

 ## Install [Velociraptor](https://github.com/Velocidex/velociraptor)

-This is installing the version 0.72, there is other releases on thier github
+This is installing version 0.72, there are other releases on their github
 ```
 wget https://github.com/Velocidex/velociraptor/releases/download/v0.72/velociraptor-v0.72.1-linux-amd64
 ```